AhmedElsherbini/Bakta_stats/README.md

 Just type this command and you will get the Excel sheet in the same folder of your txt files.

-"-i /--input_dir"  is your path to the directory of txt files
+"-i /--input_dir"  is your path to the directory of txt files "-p /--prefix"  is your prefered prefix for this work

 ```python
  python bakta_stats.py -i ./txt -p Corynebacterium